Explore the World of Piping

 Remark(s) of the Author...

 Storing large gaskets requires extra care.
-A large gasket is delivered in a wooden frame or cardboard box, which provides adequate protection for the gasket.
+A large gasket is delivered in a wooden frame, covered with protective clear plastic, or in a sturdy cardboard box, which provides sufficient protection for the gasket.

-This applies in particular to Camprofile gaskets used in heat exchangers.
-If such a gasket is to be stored for an extended period, it should preferably be stored horizontally, as vertical storage increases the risk of ovality.
+This applies in particular to Camprofile gaskets used in heat exchangers or other large equipment.
+If such a gasket needs to be stored for an extended period, it should preferably be stored horizontally, as vertical storage increases the risk of ovality.

 Related Post(s)